MATTHEW KALLIMAN'S WEBSITE

 (John 8:12)

-All Biblical Prophecy to be Fulfilled
+All Biblical Prophecy Will Be Fulfilled

 The New Testament never claimed to witness the total fulfillment of Old Testament prophecy.
 Rather, the book of Revelation confirms the message of Israel's prophets and directs our attention toward the time of future fulfillment.
 Jesus said,